-I26.9: Pulmonary embolism without mention of acute cor pulmonale
+ICD-Code I26.9: Pulmonary embolism without mention of acute cor pulmonale

-You need lungs to breath.
+You need lungs to breathe.
 When we breathe in, oxygen enters the lungs and accumulates in the blood.
 This blood then flows to the heart.
 The heart then pumps the oxygen-rich blood throughout the body.
 All of the organs are supplied with oxygen as a result.
-Blood vessels in your lungs have closed up.
+The oxygen-poor blood from the body returns back to the heart.
+The heart then pumps the oxygen-poor blood to the lungs.
+There, oxygen is absorbed into the blood again.

 Additional indicator